Frequently Asked Questions

 What happens the day of WWW?

-A special 20th Anniversary Webster Works Worldwide opening event is planned for 8 a.m. in Grant Gym on Wednesday, Oct.
-1. Please join us for “A Send Off to Fuel your Mind, Body and Spirit” prior to the day’s activities.
+Webster Works Worldwide will kick off with an opening event planned for 8 a.m. in Grant Gym on Wednesday, Oct.
+7. Please join us for “A Send Off to Fuel your Mind, Body and Spirit” prior to the day’s activities.
 We will hear some inspirational words, enjoy breakfast together and distribute WWW T-shirts.
 Make sure you dress appropriately.
 After arriving at your project location, you will sign the project roster with your Team Leader.
 After your team meets with the on-site coordinator, you will start your volunteer work.
 Once the job is completed, you will indicate how many hours you worked on the roster sheet and go online to complete an evaluation on your experience.
 Some project locations may supply volunteers with a lunch or snack, others take a break to leave for lunch.
 Check with your Team Leader to see how your lunch break will be handled.

 What if I have class that day and cannot participate?